abtion/guidelines/behaviour_and_protocol/feedback.md

 3. Think about the power dynamics between you and the receiver.
   - If you’re the senior in a scenario, it is especially important to think about how to word the feedback.
 What was intended to be constructive, can easily sound like an attack.
 4. Schedule feedback sessions.
   - If you have a hard time giving feedback, schedule feedback sessions with your team.
-This can be a great way to get into the habit of giving feedback.
+This can be a great way to get in the habit of giving feedback.
 5. Give it timely.
   - Feedback is best given as soon as possible after the event or situation.
   - A rule of thumb is to give feedback within 24 hours of the event or situation, and at least within a week.